 Indexes are produced and these may be referred to.
 The indexes are prepared each quarter and list all events in alphabetical order.
 For each name is given the registration district and the volume and page on which the record is held, the date will also be known to 3 months by virtue of what quarter it is in.
 This is the date on which the event was registered, which, especially in the case of a birth, could be some weeks after the event.

 The indexes were created manually, so it is not surprising that there are a few errors.

->

-> www.FreeBMD.org.uk is a volunteer project to transcribe the Indexes.
-Coverage is not 100%.
-Births and marriages from 1837 to about 1920 are pretty good, deaths rather more patchy.
-Coverage rapidly runs out after the 1920s.
+www.FreeBMD.org.uk is a volunteer project to transcribe the Indexes.
+Coverage is very good prior to about 1960.

->

-> Searches for births and deaths are self evident.
+Searches for births and deaths are self evident.
 You can enter as many, or as few, criteria as you want.

 Making a marriage search is similarly self evident - the result needs a little more processing.
 For most years the results will only list one marriage partner, potentially you have to inspect all the possibilities by clicking on the page number.
 This will display all the entries on that page.
 Later entries include the spouse's surname so that makes things easier.

 For most dates there were 2 marriages on each page - thus you get shown the names of two males and two females with no indication who married who - you have to guess or chance your arm and buy a certificate to get the details.
 Early dates have 3 or 4 weddings to a page so there are even more choices.

 From 1984 the BMD data was collected electronically, so there are no printed indexes.
 The data includes the mother's maiden name.
 They can be searched via www.ancestry.co.uk but without paying you don't get much data back.
 Your local County Library may have a subscription to Ancestry.